RIAstar/dotfiles/README.md

 - clone
 - run `install.sh` from the project directory
+- reboot and run `after-reboot.sh`

-To update an existing system, run with `-u` flag.
+To update an existing system, run the install script with `-u` flag.

 ## Contents